fsantiag/sonar-clojure/README.md

 ### Features:
 * Static code analysis powered by [eastwood](https://github.com/jonase/eastwood) and [kibit](https://github.com/jonase/kibit).
-* Outdated dependency and plugin checks powered by [lein-ancient](https://github.com/xsc/lein-ancient)
+* Detection of outdated dependencies/plugins powered by [lein-ancient](https://github.com/xsc/lein-ancient).
 * Coverage reports powered by [cloverage](https://github.com/cloverage/cloverage).
 * Detection of vulnerable dependencies powered by [lein-nvd](https://github.com/rm-hull/lein-nvd).

->This plugin was inspired in the previous [SonarClojure](https://github.com/zmsp/sonar-clojure) that at this moment is not under development and doesn't support SonarQube 6.7.
+> This plugin was inspired in the previous [SonarClojure](https://github.com/zmsp/sonar-clojure) that at this moment is not under development and doesn't support SonarQube 6.7.
 Since the changes to port the old plugin were very extensive, I decided to start from scratch and use the old plugin as inspiration.